A $q$-Queens Problem. III. Nonattacking Partial Queens: The Missing Proofs

-\begin{proof} The subspaces $\cU$ defined by three hyperplane equations may involve three, four, five, or six pieces.
+\begin{proof} The subspaces $\cU$ defined by three move equations may involve three, four, five, or six pieces.
 We treat each number of pieces in turn.

-\begin{description} \item[{\bf Type $\cU_{3\mathrm{a}}^3$}\,] The subspace $\cU$ is defined by three hyperplane equations of distinct slopes involving the same three pieces, say $\cU=\cH^{d/c}_{12} \cap \cH^{d'/c'}_{13} \cap \cH^{d''/c''}_{23}$ where $d/c$, $d'/c'$, and $d''/c''$ are distinct.
-There is one subspace $\cU$ for every valid choice of three slopes and each of the $(q)_3/2$ ways to choose pieces and assign pairs to the slopes.
+\begin{description} \item[{\bf Type $\cU_{3\mathrm{a}}^3$}\,] The subspace $\cU$ is defined by three move equations of distinct slopes involving the same three pieces, say $\cU=\cH^{d/c}_{12} \cap \cH^{d'/c'}_{13} \cap \cH^{d''/c''}_{23}$ where $d/c$, $d'/c'$, and $d''/c''$ are distinct.
+There is one subspace $\cU$ for every valid choice of three slopes and each of the $(q)_3$ ways to choose three pieces and assign pairs of them to the three slopes.
 As exhibited in Figure~\ref{fig:tri}, there are two kinds of subspace $\cU$, with the hypotenuse of the right triangle either on a diagonal (Case $\triangle_1$) or on a vertical or horizontal line (Case $\triangle_2$).

+{\bf Case $\triangle_1$.} We take $d/c$ to be diagonal with slope $-1/1$ and we take $d'/c'=0/1$ and $d''/c''=1/0$.
+That is the upper triangle in Figure~\ref{fig:tri}(left) if $\pP_1$ is higher than $\pP_2$ and the lower one if lower; when $\pP_1$ and $\pP_2$ coincide, the triangle degenerates to a point and $\pP_3$ coincides with the other pieces.